pravega/pravega-samples/scenarios/pravega-flink-connector-sql-samples/python.md

 3. Python and its packages, see [pyflink setup](https://ci.apache.org/projects/flink/flink-docs-stable/docs/dev/python/installation/)
 4. Get the latest Pravega Flink connectors at [the release page](https://github.com/pravega/flink-connectors/releases)

+> If you wish to use Anaconda instead, replace `pip` with `conda` in the steps above.

 ## Running the samples

 After building the samples, navigate to the application install location.